-On the basis of full-scale tests, product tests, previously approved designs, and engineering data previously submitted, DSA has determined that seatboards and footboards are acceptable alternate structural elements, per CAC Sections 4-304 and 4-305, as described in this section.
+On the basis of full-scale tests, product tests, previously approved designs, and engineering data previously submitted, DSA has determined that seatboards and footboards are acceptable alternative structural elements per CAC Sections 4-304 and 4-305, as described in this section.

-- 4.1.1 Seatboards and footboards with mechanical or clamp-style fasteners at supports are permitted to serve as structural elements in the following applications: - 4.1.1.1 Lateral bracing of the top flange of stringers. - 4.1.1.2 Torsional restraint of the stringers under sway, seismic, and wind forces. - 4.1.1.3 Diaphragm action for distribution of sway, seismic, and wind forces. - 4.1.2 Seatboards and footboards with snap-on type connectors at supports will not be permitted to provide lateral bracing to the top flange of stringers, torsional restraint of the stringers, nor allow footboards to act as a diaphragm to distribute forces as described in Section 4.1.1 above unless design-specific justification is provided. - 4.1.3 Aluminum to steel connections shall be fully detailed on the construction drawings, including the required installation torque for friction clips.
-Each aluminum plank (i.e., seatboard or footboard plank) shall be connected to each supporting stringer with a minimum of two friction clips. - 4.1.4 Seatboards and footboards shall not be used as collector elements to drag lateral forces across the bleachers to their point of resistance unless comprehensive analysis and detailing substantiates their design as such.
+4.1.1 Seatboards and footboards with mechanical or clamp-style fasteners at supports are permitted to serve as structural elements in the following applications:

+4.1.1.1 Lateral bracing of the top flange of stringers.

+4.1.1.2 Torsional restraint of the stringers under sway, seismic, and wind forces.

+4.1.1.3 Diaphragm action for the distribution of sway, seismic, and wind forces.

+4.1.2 Seatboards and footboards with snap-on type connectors at supports are not permitted to provide lateral bracing to the top flange of stringers, torsional restraint of the stringers, nor allow footboards to act as a diaphragm to distribute forces as described in Section 4.1.1 above unless project-specific justification is provided.

+4.1.3 Aluminum to steel connections shall be fully detailed on the construction drawings, including the required installation torque for friction clips.
+Each aluminum seatboard and footboard plank shall be connected to each supporting stringer with a minimum of two friction clips.

+4.1.4 Seatboards and footboards shall not be used as collector elements to drag lateral forces across the bleachers to their point of resistance unless comprehensive analysis and detailing substantiates their design as such.
 Dedicated collector elements separate from the seatboards and footboards should be provided.